 Estimated Monthly CostContact Enrollment for information

-Estimated Total CostIncludes tuition, fees, books, and supplies$1,864
+Estimated Total CostIncludes tuition, fees, books, and supplies$1,686

 Estimated High School Cost$0

-Bret, Lead Machinist Instructor/Coordinator of the Machinist Program, has 5 years of industry-related experience and has been an instructor at the college since 1997.
-He has an Associate of Applied Science degree in Machine Tool Technology/CNC from Weber State.
+Bret is our Machinist Coordinator for the Machinist Program, he has 5 years of industry-related experience and has been an instructor at the college since 1997.
+He holds a B.A. in education and has an Associate of Applied Science degree in Machine Tool Technology/CNC.
 Bret also holds a U.S. Department of Labor, Bureau of Apprenticeships & Training Machinist Certificate.
 He is a Certified Metalcutting (CMP) professional from Kennametal.
 Bret would enjoy the opportunity to discuss the Machining career with you.

 Office Hours: Monday-Friday 7:30 a.m. – 2 p.m.
 Instruction; 2 p.m. – 4 p.m.
 Administrative Time

-Kurt, Machinist Instructor, teaches both Machining and Pre-Engineering classes at the OWATC Machine Shop at Ogden High School.
-He has 5 years industry experience and has been an instructor since 2005.
+Kurt has 5 years industry experience and has been an instructor since 2005.
 Kurt has an Associate of Applied Science degree in Machine Tool Technology from Utah Valley University as well as Bachelors of Science in Technology Teacher Education from Brigham Young University.
-He is a Certified Metalcutting (CMP) professional from Kennametal.
+He is a Certified Metal-Cutting (CMP) professional from Kennametal.
 Machining is his career as well as his passion.
 He loves to design and build parts using CAD/CAM software.
-Kurt enjoys working with students to prepare them for a careers in Machining and Engineering.
+Kurt enjoys working with students to prepare them for a career in Machining.

-For apprenticeship information: Trina, apprenticeship coordinator, has over 20 years of experience in education and administration.
+Trina, Apprenticeship Programs Manager, has over 20 years of experience in education and administration.
 She has an Associate of Science degree from Weber State University.
 Trina also earned certificates from the Ogden-Weber Tech College in instructional development and office administration.
 She is a certified master trainer through the National Center for Construction Education and Research (NCCER).
 In 2005, Trina became responsible for coordinating and managing the apprenticeship programs including electrical, heating-ventilation-air conditioning, heavy equipment operator, plumbing, sheet metal, and sign maker.
 She currently advises student in ways to complete their desired apprenticeships.